CEGEP: Education path

 For students intending on completing their post-secondary studies outside of Quebec, there are three options.
 First, several Quebec-based secondary schools have a specialized curriculum for students who wish to enter directly into out-of-province post-secondary programs.
 In these instances, students may take one year of courses at high schools that offer this option in order to fulfill the grade 12 requirements of the institution to which they are applying.
 Second, students may complete one year of CEGEP courses prior to transferring to an out-of-province university so as to begin in the first year of an out-of-province post-secondary degree.
 For example, students wishing to attend an Ontario university may complete one year of CEGEP and apply as a regular applicant who has completed grade 12 in Ontario.
 Third, students who have completed two years of CEGEP may apply for admission with one year of advanced standing to post-secondary institutions outside of Quebec.

 Programs

-Most, but not all colleges offer two types of programs: pre-university and technical.
-The pre-university programs take two years to complete, whereas the technical programs take three.
+Most, but not all colleges offer three types of programs: general, professional and academic.
+The general programs take three years to complete.
+The professional programs take three years to complete.
+The academic programs take two.
 These programs share a core curriculum, consisting of 14 courses: four first language and two second language courses (either English or French), three Humanities courses (Philosophy in French CEGEPs), three Physical Education courses and two complementary courses (elective courses unrelated to the program of study).